People seem to always be curious…“Why ‘EVO?'”

 Climbing Magazine dubbed Justen Sjong “The Sensei” in 2006 for a grip of good reasons.
 Sjong’s reputation for both climbing and coaching has been growing since 1992; he’s trained world-class athletes such as Daniel Woods, Emily Harrington, Alex Puccio, and Chelsea Rude, to name a few.
 Sjong was with Tommy Caldwell on early explorations of The Dawn Wall, and together they established one of the “hardest free big-wall” climbs in the world (Magic Mushroom, 5.13d/14a) on El Cap.

-His role with EVO Rock + Fitness includes mentoring EVO coaches, overseeing competitive programs, and Head Coach duties.
+His role with EVO Rock + Fitness includes mentoring EVO coaches, and coaching his team, Team Sensei.
 On his approach: “I don’t believe there’s a mold.
 I believe everyone has a unique skill set and I celebrate that uniqueness.”

 - Advice to the new climber: “Tall people need to learn how to use their feet, short people need to learn how to jump.”